Introduction to Statistical Analysis – MATH 211

 Course Description

 An introduction to statistical analysis for students with a background in calculus.
-Included in the topics covered are probability distributions, expectation, statistical inference, regression and correlation.
+Includes probability theory, probability distributions, expectation, statistical inference, regression and correlation.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.